heph2/saturn/README.md

-# Saturn-dl
+# Saturn

-An animesaturn.it scraper and downloader
+An animesaturn.it scraper and downloader.
+Actually can download up to 10 episodes concurrently.

 ## Getting Started